 9. Go Golfing

-Córdoba province is an ideal destination for golf lovers.
-Córdoba has first-class golf courses with enchanting scenery.
-The natural slope of Córdoba’s terrain makes its golf courses all the more challenging.
+Cordoba province is an ideal destination for golf lovers.
+Cordoba has first-class golf courses with enchanting scenery.
+The natural slope of Cordoba’s terrain makes its golf courses all the more challenging.
 There are more than 26 golf courses with greens in excellent condition, more than adequate infrastructure and high-quality services.
-Golf in Córdoba is very affordable and accessible making it an ideal destination for golfing vacations.
+Golf in Cordoba is very affordable and accessible making it an ideal destination for golfing vacations.
 Another good point is that Cordoba Airport is well connected to other main hubs in South America.
 You can combine multiple destinations and create the perfect South America golf tour.

 La Cumbre Golf Club